Your Guide to the New and Improved Nutrition Facts Label

-The serving size listed tells what a single portion of a food is.
-The rest of the information on the label tells information about the serving size listed.
-If larger or smaller amounts of the food are taken, use the information on the label to figure out the nutrients for the portion you are going to eat.
-Be aware that the serving sizes listed may not be the same as the exchanges on your diet plan.
-Talk with your dietitian about how to use serving sizes to meet your needs.
-See "Putting it All Together," below, for portion sizes for CKD.
+The bolder serving size tells what a single portion of food may be for most people.
+Be aware that the serving sizes listed may not be the same as the serving size on your kidney diet plan.
+Talk with your kidney dietitian about using serving sizes to meet your needs.
+See Putting it All Together below for portion sizes for CKD.

 Ask your dietitian how much protein you need daily.

-Pulling it All Together
+Pulling it all together

 Know the portion sizes for your diet plan:

 |Cooked legumes, beans